MrPickles/dotfiles/README.md

 ![Screenshot of my dotfiles](.images/screenshot.png)

-These dotfiles are best used with zsh, [oh-my-zsh][oh-my-zsh], and the [solarized][solarized] colorscheme.
+These dotfiles are intended for use with zsh, [oh-my-zsh][oh-my-zsh], and the [solarized][solarized] colorscheme.
-The configuration has powerline-based fonts status bars for vim and tmux, and uses [Powerlevel10k][powerlevel10k] as its zsh theme.
+The configuration uses powerline-based status bars for vim and tmux and [Powerlevel10k][powerlevel10k] as its zsh theme.

 ## Prequisites